varenya/elpsykongroo/content/blog/api-design/index.md

 2. You only have a few shapes to use.

 Now before we dive into the heuristics for `tangram` API design lets understand what heuristic means in the first place.

+In short it means : "simple strategies to form judgements "